CallumMH-dev/CallumMH-dev/README.md

 Resulting in programs nowadays being slow and/or broken on production, this has even affected the games industry where performance-critical code is a must, it wasn't even that long ago that when a game released that was it, you had to try your very best.

-Nowadays we have day one patches because a feature broke or there was some gamebreaking bug leading to RCE attacks ON RELEASE.
+Nowadays we have day one patches because a feature broke or there was some gamebreaking bug leading to arbitrary code executions ON RELEASE.
 (looking at your elden ring)

 For a moment, think about all the software you currently use and note how many times things crash or error on your system,